What Pakistan hopes to achieve through Kartarpur Sahib Corridor Project

 The opening of the corridor may prove handy to wriggle out of the Grey List of the Financial Action Task Force that will met in February to review Pakistan's performance on combating terror-financing and money laundering.

-As far as rebuilding of the economy is concerned, religious tourism can directly and indirectly help.
+As far as the rebuilding of the economy is concerned, religious tourism can directly and indirectly help.
 For example, Pakistan decided to levy USD 20 as service charge from every pilgrim coming from India.

-Officials are hoping to collect a tidy sum annually that will be handy to support balance of payment and boost foreign reserves.
+Officials are hoping to collect a tidy sum annually that will be handy to support the balance of payment and boost foreign reserves.

 Kartarpur corridor: Why India can never afford to drop its guard against Pakistan